Josh Gates

-Josh Gates is an American television presenter and television producer.
-He was the host and co-executive producer of Destination Truth and Stranded on Syfy, and currently hosts and co-executive produces The Discovery Channel (and former Travel Channel) series Expedition: Unknown and also Legendary Locations.
-He is also known as the host of multiple live specials for, and a guest investigator on, the television series Ghost Hunters and its spin-off Ghost Hunters International.
+Joshua Gates (born August 10, 1977) is an American television presenter-actor and television producer who hosts and co-executive produces The Discovery Channel (and former Travel Channel) series Expedition Unknown and also Legendary Locations.
+He is also the host of live specials for, and a guest investigator on, the television series Ghost Hunters and its spin-off Ghost Hunters International.
 He produces the related Ghost Nation series along with other paranormal television shows through his production company Ping Pong Productions.
+He was the host and co-executive producer of Destination Truth and Stranded on Syfy.

 Personal life

 Gates was born in Manchester-by-the-Sea, Massachusetts to Lee and Sonia Gates, and resides in Los Angeles, California.
 He attended Tufts University in Medford, Massachusetts, co-majoring in archeology and drama.

 Gates married Destination Truth co-star Hallie Gnatovich in 2014.
 They have two children.
 Hallie Gnatovich announced on Instagram in August 2021 that the couple had been separated for about a year and a half and their divorce was finalized on July 13, 2021.

-He is also a member of The Explorers Club.
+Gates is a member of The Explorers Club.